1992 New York Mets season: Season

 The pitching staff also had its share of issues.
 Closer John Franco missed much of the year with injuries, so the Mets decided to give the closer's role to Anthony Young, who had not pitched particularly well as a starter.
 After he found initial success, converting his first twelve save opportunities, he blew five of his last eight and took the loss in all five.
 After winning his first two decisions as a starter, Young would take the loss in the remaining fourteen games where he was the pitcher of record, leaving him with a 2–14 overall mark for the season.

 Sid Fernandez led the Mets in wins and ERA, while in contrast Gooden posted his worst record as a starter to that point in his career, finishing at 10–13 and with a career low 145 strikeouts.
 Saberhagen, the major offseason acquisition, only managed to record a 3–5 record in seventeen games with fifteen starts as injuries kept him out of the rotation.

 In August, the Mets parted ways with David Cone after he recorded a 13–7 record and 214 strikeouts, the latter total leading the National League.
 Cone was traded to the Toronto Blue Jays for two prospects, one of which was future All-Star second baseman Jeff Kent.
-Cone's strikeout total, which was frozen once he left the Mets, held until late in the year when John Smoltz of the Atlanta Braves passed it by recording his 215th strikeout.
-Despite that, Cone finished with the overall league lead in strikeouts (261), a 17–10 record, and his first World Series championship as the Blue Jays defeated Smoltz's Braves in that year's contest.
+Although Cone continued to accumulate statistics, striking out 47 batters with the Blue Jays for the remainder of the year, according to baseball rules his strikeout total was frozen at 214 due to his switching to the American League.
+The total held, however, until the last day of the season, when John Smoltz of the Atlanta Braves caught and passed Cone with 215 strikeouts.
+Cone would finish with a 17-10 record across both leagues, led the entire MLB with 261 strikeouts, was one of only five pitchers that season to record more than 200 strikeouts (Smoltz, Randy Johnson, Melido Perez, and Roger Clemens were the others), and earned a World Series ring after the Blue Jays defeated Smoltz and the Braves (although he did not record a decision in his two starts, one of which was against Smoltz in Game 2).